Ahlfors-regular conformal dimension and energies of graph maps: Energies of graph maps

 An important special case of weighted graphs (i.e., $q=1$) is when the underlying space is a $1$-manifold $\bigcup_i J_i$, where each $J_i$ is an interval or the circle.
 We may regard each $J_i$ as a graph, by adding the endpoints of the interval, or an arbitrary vertex on the circle.
 Up to isomorphism, the result is unique.
 A formal sum $C = \sum w_i J_i$ with $w_i > 0$ then determines a weighted graph in a unique way, by setting the weight of the unique edge in $J_i$ to be~$w_i$.
-Ignoring the graph structure, we call $C$ also a weighted $1$-manifold.
+Ignoring the graph structure, we also call $C$ a weighted $1$-manifold.

-\begin{definition} A \emph{curve} on a space~$X$ is a connected 1-manifold $C$ (either an interval or circle) together with a map $c \co C \to X$.
-We refer to the curve by just the map~$c$ to be short, but the underlying domain~$C$ is part of the data.
-(Note the distinction with a \emph{path}, where the domain is a fixed interval.)
-For a \emph{multi-curve} we drop the restriction that $C$ be connected, giving $C = \bigcup_i J_i$ and a map $c$ determined by $c_i\co J_i \to X$.
-A \emph{strand} of a multi-curve is one of its component curves~$c_i$.
-A \emph{weighted multi-curve} is similar, but where $C=\sum w_i J_i$ has the structure of a weighted graph. \end{definition}
+\begin{definition} A \emph{curve} on a space~$X$ is a connected 1-manifold $C$ (either $I$ or $S^1$) together with a map $\gamma \co C \to X$.
+We refer to the curve by just the map~$\gamma$ to be short, but the underlying domain~$C$ is part of the data.
+(Note the distinction with a \emph{path}, where, for us, the domain is a fixed interval of real numbers.)
+For a \emph{multi-curve} we drop the restriction that $C$ be connected, giving $C = \bigcup_i J_i$ where the $J_i \in \{I, S^1\}$ are the connected components and the map $\gamma$ is determined by $\gamma_i\co J_i \to X$.
+A \emph{strand} of a multi-curve is one of its component curves~$\gamma_i$.
+A \emph{weighted multi-curve} $\gamma\colon C \to X$ is similar, but where $C=\sum w_i J_i$ has the structure of a weighted graph; we also denote this by $\gamma = \sum w_i \gamma_i$.
+The homotopy class of a curve or multi-curve $\gamma$ is denoted $[\gamma]$. \end{definition}